|

 unvisited and visited flowers indicates that visitors are removing

+most of the nectar that the flowers produce.
 The results of this study indicate that C. caseana is

 dependent upon long-tongued bumblebee pollinators for reproduction,